Filtered ships by star rating: Specialty. Go back

 American Cruise Lines is proud to introduce the Independence, the newest addition to the ACL fleet.
 While the passenger capacity will be the same as the American Star and American Spirit, the size of the ship will be larger, enabling the interior areas, including the staterooms and balconies to be even more spacious and deluxe.
 The Independence will also be fully stabilized, with Rolls Royce stabilizers, allowing American Cruise Lines to reach even more fascinating destinations in smooth comfort.

+With two hulls instead of one, catamarans offer a unique twist on the traditional cruise experience.
+Our 57-footers handle like yachts (as you’ll find out should you opt to take over for the skipper for a spell), and with just 12 passengers spread across ample lounging-about space, they offer a comfortable and intimate way to travel.
 Our 57 foot sailing catamaran is equipped with four double cabins, and two twin cabins, with bunk beds.
 There is an onboard kitchenette, interior and exterior common areas for dining and relaxing, and plenty of outside deck space, including mats which can be used for sleeping under the stars.
 This sailing adventure is staffed by a qualified skipper, a local cook/first mate and a G Adventures CEO.
 Your onboard team know the islands of Bali and Lombok extremely well and are passionate about sharing hidden secrets with their "crew”.
 Our cook is also very welcoming and more than happy to give informal cooking classes, while your delicious meals are being prepared in the ship's galley.

 Seeing the Galápagos Islands on board the 21-stateroom Isabela II goes beyond traditional cruising.
 It's an expeditionary approach that allows you to authentically discover and explore the natural wonders of this region.
 The Isabela II is built to luxurious standards and features an elegant yet relaxed atmosphere, allowing guests to enjoy all that the Galápagos is famous for - intimate contact with the wildlife!
 Delve into this unique world with the Isabela II's crew and expert Naturalists, who share their passion for nature and conservation of this mysterious part of the world.
 The Isabela II features a Jacuzzi, exercise room, outdoor lounge, and an observation platform for dolphin and whale watching on the top deck.
 The ship's dining room, lounge, and bar are elegantly appointed, as is the well-stocked library/reading room.
 All staterooms are outside and feature air-conditioning, private bathrooms, hairdryers, and safety deposit boxes.